 - Magento’s marketplace includes an array of extensions that are already built into the core product.

-Magento Migration Tutorial: Useful Insights to Import
+Magento Data Migration: Useful Insights

 Outline your plan and set up the flexible schedule.
 Put the most complicated decisions upfront and address them by their importance.
 For example, several entities require cleansing, or Magento import products should take place.